Bachfischer/bachfischer.github.io/_pages/languages.md

 ## 2. English

-Not much to say here - learned it from around ten years on, mostly by massive exposure to books, movies and (of course) the Internet.
+Not much to say here - I learned English from around ten years on, mostly by massive exposure to books, movies and (of course) the Internet.

 ## 3. Spanish